How To Hold A Box Jellyfish - By Finn Snow & Philippines Big Dream Boat Man

-Speaking of which, segue to the upshot of his vlog and it seems that Finn Snow is playing the influencer and ostensibly promoting a tour company.
+Speaking of which, segue to the upshot of his video and it seems that our star Finn Snow is playing the influencer and ostensibly promoting a tour company.
 Big Dream Boat Man.
 BDBM.

 Tripadvisor rates this tour in Palawan highly with BDBM being honoured with some sort of award for excellence.

 But what about safety big dream boat guys?
-To get to the hot springs, guests need to snorkel through box jellyfish infested mangroves known (according to Finn Snow) to have recently taken at least one life.
+To get to the hot springs, guests need to wade and snorkel through box jellyfish infested mangroves known (according to Finn Snow) to have recently taken at least one life.
 Are they informed of the risk?
 Hopefully not just a generic dangerous animals' clause buried in an indemnity form.
 Are they provided with protective clothing?
 Is there any vinegar taken along in case of an emergency?
 Is there any evacuation plan in place if a guest is stung?
 Is anyone at BDBM responsible if something goes wrong?

 Yeah, yeah, there are lots of crazy, risky, stupid things that people do and that's their choice and their right and no-one has to copy or go along with them.
 This is a wilderness.
 Shit happens.
 Sure, sure.
 However, Finn Snow seemingly has no idea or insight into box jellyfish and it looks like the tour group only found out when relaxing in the hot springs.
 Where's the duty of care?

 The risk to him is part of the thrill that he thinks his adoring followers seek while BDBM are happy to just let it happen.
 This is the Philippines where life's an adventure, and accordingly worth less than in similar places like Australia's Great Barrier Reef or Hawaii where box jellyfish safety is serious.
 Right?

 Well, perhaps his demonstrably unsafe and irresponsible BDBM guide knows the answer.
 Or, just ask the families who lost their children in the most traumatic, painful and tragic of circumstances.